+(b) Issued:

-- (a) Issued: - (i) On December 12, 2017 the Company closed a non-brokered private placement of 8,000,000 units at a price of \$0.015 per unit for total gross proceeds of \$120,000.
+- (i) On December 12, 2017 the Company closed a non-brokered private placement of 8,000,000 units at a price of \$0.015 per unit for total gross proceeds of \$120,000.
 Each unit consists of one common share and one share purchase warrant of the Company.
 Each warrant will entitle the holder to purchase an additional share in the capital of the Company at an exercise price of \$0.05 until December 11, 2020.
 No finder's fees were paid.
-Total share issuance costs of \$3,804 were incurred yielding net proceeds of \$116,196.
-All securities issued pursuant to the Offering are subject to a four-month resale restriction expiring on April 12, 2018. - (ii) On September 6, 2016, the Company closed a non-brokered private placement of 9,000,000 units at a price of \$0.03 per unit for total gross proceeds of \$270,000.
+Total share issuance costs of \$3,804 were incurred yielding net proceeds of \$116,196. - (ii) On September 6, 2016, the Company closed a non-brokered private placement of 9,000,000 units at a price of \$0.03 per unit for total gross proceeds of \$270,000.
 Each unit consists of one common share and one share purchase warrant of the Company.
 Each warrant will entitle the holder to purchase an additional share in the capital of the Company at an exercise price of \$0.05 until September 6, 2019.
 No finder's fees were paid.
-Total share issuance costs of \$3,330 were incurred yielding net proceeds of \$266,670. - (iii) No shares were issued during the year ended July 31, 2016. - (b) Stock Options
+Total share issuance costs of \$3,330 were incurred yielding net proceeds of \$266,670.

+(c) Stock Options

-The Company established a stock option plan under which it may grant stock options totaling in aggregate up to 10% of the Company's total number of shares issued and outstanding on a nondiluted basis.
+The Company established a stock option plan under which it may grant stock options totaling in aggregate up to 10% of the Company's total number of shares issued and outstanding on a non-diluted basis.
 The stock option plan provides for the granting of stock options to employees and persons providing investor-relation or consulting services up to a limit of 5%, 2% and 2%, respectively, of the Company's total number of issued and outstanding shares per year.
 The stock options are fully vested on the date of grant, except for options granted to persons providing investor relations services, which vest over a twelve-month period.
 The option price must be greater or equal to the discounted market price on the grant date and the option expiry date cannot exceed five years after the grant date.

 The Company applies the fair value method using the Black-Scholes option pricing model in accounting for its stock options granted.
-There were no options granted during the years ended July 31, 2017 and 2016 and no options granted during the nine month period ended April 30, 2018.
+There were no options granted during the years ended July 31, 2018 and 2017 and no options granted during the six month period ended January 31, 2019.

 400,000 options exercisable at \$0.12 due to expire on September 23, 2018 were cancelled on July 17, 2017 and the related reserve amount of \$39,160 was transferred to deficit.

 On February 2, 2017, 2,975,000 options exercisable at \$0.10 per share expired unexercised and the related reserve amount of \$297,158 was transferred to deficit.

 On May 17, 2017, 175,000 options exercisable at \$0.10 per share expired unexercised and the related reserve amount of \$20,580 was transferred to deficit.